ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/menu-manager.md

 **Control Panel Location: `Settings > Menu Sets`**

 This section of the Control Panel allows you to define your menu sets and assign them to member roles.
+Existing menus can be duplicated by choosing "Clone to New Menu Set" from an existing menu's "Save" dropdown.

 ### Fields